weigelworld/pan-nlrome/results/architecture/README.txt

 NLRs.architectures.tsv

 The file contains each NLR gene of each of the 68 accessions/species (column 1).
-It reports the sorted domain list (column 2), the collapsed and unsorted domain list (column 3), and the class the NLR belongs to (column 4).
+It reports the sorted domain list (column 2), the collapsed and unsorted domain list (column 3), and the subclass the NLR belongs to (column 4).
+Column 5 is a summarized version of column4 (e.g. for T(N,L)X in col5, col4 contains TLX, TNLX, TNX, and TX).

 arc_freq_total.tsv